 Interestingly, it is intelligence gathering that makes possible the entirety of the preceding chapters, since the idea of acting in the best way requires knowledge of the various aspects of the enemy – which must be ferreted out, and without which even the best strategic mind is confined to guesswork.

-For our purposes, while chapters 1-12 deal with the cyber-security (CS), chapter 13 deals with cyber-threat intelligence (CTI), and makes possible the extraordinary and ideal skills of the commander.
+For our purposes, while chapters 1-12 deal primarily with the Information Security, chapter 13 deals with cyber-threat intelligence (CTI), and makes possible the extraordinary and ideal skills of the commander.
 Informational superiority makes possible the operational initiative, by which victory is achieved.
-For this reason, it is my firm belief that CS and CTI cannot be functionally decoupled, and that the future of CS is so dependent on CTI as to make them a single concept.
+For this reason, it is my firm belief that InfoSec and CTI cannot be functionally decoupled, and that the future of InfoSec is so dependent on CTI as to make them a single concept.